plugdata-team/plugdata/README.md

   </a>
 </p>

+## Licensing
+This project uses the JUCE framework, which is licensed under the [GNU Affero General Public License (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.en.html).
+Because of this, the compiled application (the full program built with JUCE) is distributed under the terms of the AGPL-3.0.

+The plugdata source code that is directly included in this repository (not in any third-party submodule) is licensed under the regular [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)

+Third-party components (pure-data, pd-else, pd-cyclone, pd-lua, libwebp, liblzma, heavylib, fftw3, ffmpeg, sfz~ and many more) included with plugdata are licensed under their own respective licenses.

 ## Credits
 - Logo designed by [Joshua A.C.
 Newman](https://glyphpress.com/talk/), executed by [Bas de Bruin](https://www.bdebruin.nl/)
 - [Camomile](https://github.com/pierreguillot/Camomile) by Pierre Guillot